 Two results are likely:

-2 You have no compression – You feel the effects of a lack of compression as your thumb will feel mild or no effects of vacuum and propulsion as the engine is cranked over.
+2. You have no compression – You feel the effects of a lack of compression as your thumb will feel a mild or no effect of vacuum and propulsion as the engine is cranked over.

 A lack of compression will likely require the aforementioned leak-down test kit to diagnose the root cause.